petercz1/cli_video_reformatter/README.md

 ## output

-I'm using a `crf` (constant rate factor) of 23 which gives me adequate resolution and a preset of `veryslow` to make the output as small as possible
+I'm using a `crf` (constant rate factor) of 23 which gives me adequate resolution and a preset of `veryslow` to make the output as small as possible.
+Adjust to taste.

 ## warning - this deletes the original after conversion